How can we better support people with Autism?

 People often believe that they understand ASD after knowing one person who has ASD.
 This is such a misconception.
 People with ASD are unique.
 Each individual has his or her own strengths, needs and areas of difficulty.

 Sometimes actions of a child with ASD can be interpreted by others as poor behaviour.
 Parents often tell me that they choose to stay at home rather than risk being judged in the community.
 Likewise, a person can appear rude in a conversation as a result of not understanding the social rules.
-For example, a person may make an unfavorable remark regarding another’s appearance.
+For example, a person may make an unfavourable remark regarding another’s appearance.

 What are some of the challenges for people with Autism and their families?